sdc4nubes/CarND-LaneLines-P1/README.md

 #### Have all project files been included with the submission?

 This git repository contains:
--   A Jupyter notebook with code
+-   A Jupyter notebook with code, images and videos
 -   A writeup report (markdown)

 Lane Finding Pipeline